HandBrake/HandBrake-docs/source/docs/en/latest/cli/command-line-reference.markdown

                                For DVD or Blu-ray discs, specify the path to the root of the disk (you may also need to specify a title number, see below).
+                               (Notes: You cannot concatenate multiple video files using Handbrake.
+You also cannot batch-convert
+                               multiple video files by passing a folder or multiple inputs into this parameter -
+                               Handbrake CLI must be called once for each output file.
+Use a shell script or BAT file if you need to process multiple files.)
-       -t, --title <number>    Select a title to encode (0 to scan all titles only, default: 1)
-           --min-duration      Set the minimum title duration (in seconds).
+       -t, --title <number>    Select a title number to encode (0 to scan all titles only, default: 1) --min-duration      Set the minimum title duration (in seconds).
                                Shorter titles will be ignored (default: 10).
            --scan              Scan selected title only.